gomorpheus/morpheus-docs/release_notes/current.rst

 - vCloud Director: Fix for creating a vCloud Director Docker Host with custom image using default image instead
 - vCloud Director: Fix for datastores recreated on cloud sync error
 - vCloud Director: Fix for Discovered VM Plan matching not using Plans with `Custom Cores` checked and `Custom Memory` not checked on Plan config
+- vCloud Director: Fix for Provisioning issue when using Isolated Networks (3.6.3-2)
 - vCloud Director: Fix for Windows Agent install when guest customization takes longer then 5 minutes
 - vCloud Director: |morpheus| will now automatically remove ``/api`` or ``/api/`` if added to end of vCloud Director integration url
 - Virtual Images: Fix for Master Tenant Private Images with no Tenant assigned being listed in Sub-Tenants Virtual Images section